SeanDS/zero/README.md

 tools to make direct comparisons to LISO, displaying of circuit equations and more.

 ## Installation
 This library requires that Python 3 is installed.
-It requires at least version 3.6, but this is mainly due to string formatting.
-If there is significant interest in support for earlier versions of Python 3, this may be implemented.
-Python 2 will not be supported.
+It has been tested on version 3.5, but may work on earlier versions of Python 3.
+Python 2 is not supported.

 If you don't have Python 3 installed, have a look at [this](https://www.python.org/downloads/).